LacunaStrategies/gasless-allowlist/README.md

 console.log('Private Key:', wallet.privateKey)
 ```

 There you have it.
 Simple.
-If you lose this key pair, simply repeat this process, regenerate your replacement coupons, and update the public address in your Smart Contract!
+If you lose this key pair, simply repeat this process, re-generate your replacement coupons, and update the public address in your Smart Contract!

 # Smart Contract Validation
 The approach we will be using is a multi-use coupon - a coupon that is associated with a wallet address and includes a specified number of mints allocated to it.
 Unlike a single-use coupon, these coupons can be re-used by the holder until they have reached their maximum allocated mints.
 We will need a few pieces to properly track and validate our coupons: struct objects, an enum object, an address mapping variable, and a validation method. **Important:** If you choose to create a one-time-use coupon, it is highly recommended that you also include and check for a nonce in order to avoid the coupon being abused.
 One-time-use coupons will not be covered in this article.